kubernetes/enhancements/keps/sig-storage/5541-pvc-last-used-time-status-field/README.md

 ## Proposal

-Add a new field `UnusedSince` of type `metav1.Time` to the `PersistentVolumeClaimStatus` struct.
-This field will be updated by the PVC protection controller (in kube-controller-manager) when the PVC transitions from being in use to not being in use.
+Add a new condition type `Unused` to the `PersistentVolumeClaim` status conditions.
+This condition is managed by the PVC protection controller (in kube-controller-manager) and reflects whether the PVC is currently referenced by any non-terminal Pod.

-The definition of a PVC not being in use is when the last Pod referencing it has been deleted or reached a terminal state.
+When the last Pod referencing a PVC is deleted or reaches a terminal state, the condition is set to `Status=True` with `Reason="NoPodsUsingPVC"` and `Message="No pods are currently referencing this PVC"`.
+When a new Pod starts referencing the PVC, the condition is set to `Status=False` with `Reason="PodUsingPVC"` and `Message="A pod is currently referencing this PVC"`.

+The `lastTransitionTime` of the condition indicates when the PVC last changed between used and unused states, providing the equivalent of an "unused since" timestamp.

 ### User Stories (Optional)